Finding Aids

 Correspondence is primarily incoming; the only letters written by Charlotte herself are those to her mother and grandmother.
 The letters to Charlotte are from her mother, father, and various friends and relatives throughout the United States, including Los Angeles, Kansas City, Chicago, Providence, Louisville, Victoria (Texas), and Orlando.
 The personal correspondence reflects the social activities of the times, such as dancing, card parties, boarding schools, church functions, courtship, concerts, lectures, theater productions, and boarding house life.
 Included in this are accounts of the Columbian Exposition in Chicago (1926).
 Also recorded here are contemporary tastes in fashion, manners, and literature.
 The letters trace the advent of innovations like electric lighting, the telephone, public water works, the bicycle, the automobile, bobbed hair, and radio.
 Correspondence from 1930 to 1941 contain only business letters, most of which deal with Charlotte's retirement annuity and dividends from stock holdings.

 Research material contains an index on file cards of the major names mentioned in the correspondence.
 It also includes notes on the correspondence, both chronological and topical, and notes taken from the cemetery records of the Earlville Daughters of the American Revolution (DAR).
 Some of the relationships on the genealogy charts are guesses based on the letters and have not been verified by any official records.
+The creator of this research material is unknown; it may have been generated by library staff.

 Return to top